Posted in Recipes on 02.11.2019

 - Peel and break the bananas into chunks and add to the bowl with the milk mixture.
 Mash everything together with a fork or potato masher

-- Stir in the coconut sugar
+- Stir in the coconut sugar and flax seeds mixture

 - Add the flour, baking powder, bicarb, cinnamon and chia seeds and mix everything together really well, stirring up from the bottom of the bowl so no flour pockets remain